AngeloGalav/gauntlet/README.md

     - [ ] do start script for webapp
     - [ ] Add text for various explanations
     - [ ] solve all the other code TODOs (ctrl+shift+f TODO)

+- [ ] REWORK EVERYTHING SO THAT WE HAVE 2 OUTPUT NEURONS INSTEAD OF 1!!!!!!!!!

 ## Data